Conway claims Tiffany Trump not registered to vote in 2 states, despite records

 "I have said it over and over again: Mexico will not pay for any wall," he stressed.

-The Mexican leader was scheduled to meet with Trump next Tuesday to discuss immigration and trade, but both he and Trump have suggested they may cancel the meeting because of their disagreement on the wall.
+The Mexican leader was scheduled to meet with Trump next Tuesday to discuss immigration and trade, but later Thursday morning Peña Nieto tweeted that he had informed the White House that he "will not attend" the scheduled business meeting next week.

+Trump had tweeted earlier Thursday that if Mexico refused to pay for the wall it might be best to cancel their upcoming meeting.

+Speaking later Thursday, Trump said during his address to the GOP retreat in Philadelphia that the decision not to meet was mutual.

 Conway Claims Tiffany Trump Not Registered in Two States — Despite Records